PSP-Archive/docs/homebrew-lib/help.md

 ## A note on Authorship

 The 'creator' field on the Internet Archive pages reflects the credits listed either within the archived homebrew itself, or the readme file provided with a given build.
 We make no claims on their accuracy, nor do we seek to establish an absolute truth on the authorship of a project.
 We have no means to adjudicate authorship disputes.
 The 'creator' field is merely a convenient way of cataloguing projects as they are preserved.

+If the game/application is a port, the 'creator' field reflects the author of the port, not of the original work.
+This is because the same work may have been ported [numerous times](https://archive.org/details/psp-homebrew-library?query=supertux&sin=) by different developers.